MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management.md

 ### Data theft by departing employee

-When employees leave an organization, either voluntarily or as the result of termination, there is often legitimate concerns that intellectual property (IP) is at risk.
+When employees leave an organization, either voluntarily or as the result of termination, there is often legitimate concerns that company, customer, and employee data is at risk.
 Employees may innocently assume that project data isn't proprietary or they may be tempted to take company data for personal gain and in violation of company policy and legal standards.
 Insider risk management policies that use the [Departing employee data theft policy template](insider-risk-management-policies.md#policy-templates) automatically detect activities typically associated with this type of theft.
 With this policy, you'll automatically receive alerts for suspicious activities associated with departing employees theft so you can take appropriate investigative and remediation actions.

 ### Intentional or unintentional leak of sensitive or confidential information